evacchi/rnduja.github.io/_posts/2016-02-12-confluent_platform.md

 curl -X GET -i http://$DOCKER_IP:8081/subjects/avrotest-value/versions/1
 ~~~~~~~~

+Thus, when we create a new topic, using the confluent clients or the http proxy, it would be add in the schema-registry a new mapping for the topic key and its value.

 ### Features

 The Rest PROXY exposes all the functionalities of the Java producers, consumers, and command-line tools: